jeanfrancoisgratton/certificateManager/README.md

 A GO tool to generate and sign all of your SSL certificates

 <H2>Overview</H2>
+**PLEASE NOTE**

+A new version of this tool is in the planning stages.
+It will likely bring breaking changes and offer QoL improvements

 This tool uses GO's x509 package to:<br>
 - Generate<br>